GabrielWederson/GabrielWederson/README.md

 ☕ Java Backend Developer
 🚀 Focused on building scalable backend applications using **Java and Spring Boot**

-I am passionate about backend development and currently focused on improving my skills in **Java, Spring Boot, REST APIs, and database projects**.
+I am passionate about backend development and currently focused on improving my skills in **Java, Spring Boot, REST APIs, and database manipulation**.
 I enjoy building real-world projects that simulate production environments and follow good software engineering practices.

 My goal is to start my career as a **Java Backend Developer** and contribute to meaningful systems while continuously learning and improving.